animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The “Hello World” sample application demonstrates the core functionality of the Spring Data for Apache Geode project.
+The "Hello World" sample application demonstrates the core functionality of the Spring Data for GemFire project.
 It bootstraps Apache Geode, configures it, executes arbitrary commands against the cache, and shuts it down when the application exits.
 Multiple instances of the application can be started at the same time and work together, sharing